yazhnar/PlumaMetrics/README.md

 Click the button above, connect your GitHub account, and Netlify will guide you through setting up your own free instance.
 You'll need a free [Supabase](https://supabase.com) account for the database — full setup instructions below.

+### Our Architecture & Netlify Integration

+Because our ethos is 100% privacy focused, our tools rely entirely on client side processing (JAMstack architecture).
+This makes Netlify our perfect ecosystem.
+To support my non-technical community, every single one of our repositories features a 'Deploy to Netlify' blueprint button in the README right from launch day, enabling effortless, one click deployments.

 ## 🗄️ Setting Up Supabase

 1. Create a free account at [supabase.com](https://supabase.com) and start a new project.